IBSim/VirtualLab/docs/source/examples/ml.rst

     Joule heating profile on coil adjacent surface from GPR model (example 1)

-These plots shows there is good agreement between the simulation and GPR model for predicting the Joule heating profile on the coil adjacent surface.
+These plots show that there is sufficiently accurate agreement between the simulation and GPR model for predicting the Joule heating profile on the coil adjacent surface.

 .. admonition:: Action